openshift/microshift/packaging/kickstart/README.md

   command in kickstart.
 * `RHSM_KEY` contains an RHSM activation key for the subscription registration command in kickstart.
-* `MICROSHIFT_VER` references the MicroShift version to install using the `4.x` format.
-Note that the latest available `.y` version will be installed.
+* `MICROSHIFT_VER` references the MicroShift version to install using the `4.y` format.
+Note that the latest available `.z` version will be installed.

 Example commands setting the variables.